ehtishamulhaque/DES-Encryption-Decryption-KeyGeneration/README.md

 ## DES-Encryption-Decryption-KeyGeneration

-# C++ Implentation of DES (Encryptor, Decryptor & Key Generator)
+# Data Encryption Standard (DES)
-That can print and varifty the following flow diagram
+C++ Implementation of DES (Encryptor, Decryptor & Key Generator) that can display and verify the following flow diagram:

-If plaintext into S-DES Encryptor is F2 (hex) & cipher key is 26E (hex):-
+If the plaintext input into the S-DES Encryptor is F2 (hex) and the cipher key is 26E (hex):

-That can find & show the following in hex on the Encryption, Decryption & Key Generation Functions flow diagrams.
+The implementation should be able to find and display the following in hexadecimal format within the Encryption, Decryption, and Key Generation Functions flow diagrams (assuming the final output of the Encryptor is applied as input to the Decryptor):

-(assume final output of Encryptor is applied as input to Decryptor).
+1. Round key for Round #1.

- 1. Round key for Round#1
+2. Round key for Round #2.
- 2. Round key for Round#2
+3. Output of the 1st round of Encryptor.
- 3. Output of 1st round of Encryptor.
+4. Output of the 2nd round of Encryptor.
- 4. Output of 2nd round of Encryptor.
+5. Output of the 1st round of Decryptor.
- 5. Output of 1st  round of Decryptor.
+6. Output of the 2nd round of Decryptor.

- 6. Output of 2nd round of Decryptor.
+# Practical

-# Practical implentation can be seen in docs file.
+The practical implementation can be viewed in the documentation file."